jsoref/spell-check-this/.github/actions/spelling/allow/README.md

 Each file with the extension `.txt` will be treated as additional content for the dictionary.

 * [allow.txt](allow.txt) - is a basic file for additional words
+* [dictionary-workflow.txt](dictionary-workflow.txt) - covers words used by [dictionary.yml](../../../workflows/dictionary.yml) - if you delete that file, you can delete this file.

 ## Notes